dyozie/pivotal-hd-docs/content/installation/pivotal-hd/faq.md

 How do I clean up the nodes if a cluster deployment failed?

+How to convert maven hadoop mapreduce version 1.x project to version 2.x?

 ## Can we deploy multiple clusters from the same admin?